tchying/tchying.github.io/wkrpt.md

 This work term report was based on a project I contributed to during a previous work term.
 It proposes and evaluates possible rehabilitation options for a highway bridge.
 The entirety of this report was prepared by me, with guidance from my colleagues and supervisor.

 Things to note:
-* This report in no way represents something was submitted to the client; it is merely my attempt to apply my engineering knowledge to a real world problem in a standard deliverable format.</li>
+* This report in no way represents something was submitted to the client; it is merely my attempt to apply my engineering knowledge to a real world problem in a standard deliverable format.
-* The report describes the calculation process in greater detail than normal.
-This is to fulfill the engineering design and analysis requirements of a work term report.</li>
+* The calculation process is described in greater detail than normal.
+This is to fulfill the engineering design and analysis requirements of a work term report.
-* Names, locations, and dates in the report have been altered to maintain client privacy.</li>
+* Names, locations, and dates in the report have been altered to maintain client privacy.
-* Only a selection of eight pages is presented below.</li>
+* Only a selection of eight pages is presented below.

 <!--more-->